 Seasonal promotions focus on general travel and specific activities along the Great River Road and in each state, highlighting the wide variety of assets, attractions and events travelers can discover.
-Our promotions received over 12,500 entries in 2017 and 2018.

-- · Drive the Great River Road Month - · Campaign held annually in September encouraging exploration of the National Scenic Byway - Includes monthly giveaway as well as opportunities for local recognition for states (toolkit including press releases, media event templates, talking points and more) - Other promotions focus on activities/assets of the states along the Great River Road (birding, biking, culinary, etc.)
+- Drive the Great River Road Month - Campaign held annually in September encouraging exploration of the National Scenic Byway - Includes monthly giveaway as well as opportunities for local recognition for states (toolkit including press releases, media event templates, talking points and more) - Other promotions focus on activities/assets of the states along the Great River Road (birding, biking, culinary, etc.)